17cupsofcoffee/seventeencups.net/content/posts/how-lua-avoids-semicolons.md

 - 1       // Or does it end here?
 ```

-How does our language's parser decide whether this should be `let x = 1; -1;` or `let x = 1 - 1;`?
-In the parser's eyes, they're both perfectly valid statements!
+How does our language's parser decide whether this should be one statement (`let x = 1 - 1`) or two (`let x = 1` followed by `-1`)?
+In the parser's eyes, they're both perfectly valid!

 ## The (Potential) Solutions

 There's several ways that languages try to get around this problem.
 Some make the whitespace in their language significant, like Python.
-Others, like Go, helpfully insert the semicolons for you behind the scenes based on [a set of rules](https://golang.org/ref/spec#Semicolons).
+Others, like Go, try to insert the semicolons for you behind the scenes based on [a set of rules](https://golang.org/ref/spec#Semicolons).

 Personally though, I'm not a fan of those solutions.
 Making whitespace have meaning rubs me the wrong way for reasons I don't quite understand, and automatic semicolon insertion feels like placing too much trust in the compiler to 'guess' where I meant for the statements to end.

-Surely there's a way we can make things explicit without peppering our code with extra syntax?

 ## How Lua Does It

-Turns out we can!
 Lua's syntax is unambigous, even if you leave out all the semicolons and nice formatting, and the main way it achieves this is by dropping a feature a lot of us take for granted - *expressions-as-statements*.

 In most languages, it's perfectly valid to use an expression (a piece of code that can be evaluated to get a value, like adding two numbers together) in the same place that you would use a statement (a piece of code run for its side effects, like a variable declaration).